Borosilicate glass: Lighting

 Many high-quality flashlights use borosilicate glass for the lens.
 This increases light transmittance through the lens compared to plastics and lower-quality glass.

 Several types of high-intensity discharge (HID) lamps, such as mercury-vapor and metal-halide lamps, use borosilicate glass as the outer envelope material.

 New lampworking techniques led to artistic applications such as contemporary glass marbles.
 The modern studio glass movement has responded to color.
 Borosilicate is commonly used in the glassblowing form of lampworking and the artists create a range of products such as jewelry, kitchenware, sculpture, as well as for artistic glass smoking pipes.

-Lighting manufacturers use borosilicate glass in some of their lenses.

 Organic light-emitting diodes (OLED) (for display and lighting purposes) also use borosilicate glass (BK7).
 The thicknesses of the BK7 glass substrates are usually less than 1 millimeter for OLED fabrication.
 Due to its optical and mechanical characteristics in relation with cost, BK7 is a common substrate in OLEDs.
 However, depending on the application, soda–lime glass substrates of similar thicknesses are also used in OLED fabrication.

 Optics

 Many astronomical reflecting telescopes use glass mirror components made of borosilicate glass because of its low coefficient of thermal expansion.
 This makes very precise optical surfaces possible that change very little with temperature, and matched glass mirror components that "track" across temperature changes and retain the optical system's characteristics.

 The Hale Telescope's 200 inch mirror is made of borosilicate glass.

 The optical glass most often used for making instrument lenses is Schott BK-7 (or the equivalent from other makers, such as the Chinese crown glass K9), a very finely made borosilicate crown glass.

 It is also designated as 517642 glass after its 1.517 refractive index and 64.2 Abbe number.
 Other less costly borosilicate glasses, such as Schott B270 or the equivalent, are used to make "crown-glass" eyeglass lenses.

-Ordinary lower-cost borosilicate glass, like that used to make kitchenware and even reflecting telescope mirrors, cannot be used for high-quality lenses because of the striations and inclusions common to lower grades of this type of glass.
+Ordinary, lower-cost borosilicate glass, like that used to make kitchenware and even reflecting telescope mirrors, cannot be used for high-quality lenses because of the striations and inclusions common to lower grades of this type of glass.
 The maximal working temperature is 268 C. While it transitions to a liquid starting at 288 C (just before it turns red-hot), it is not workable until it reaches over 538 C. That means that in order to industrially produce this glass, oxygen/fuel torches must be used.
 Glassblowers borrowed technology and techniques from welders.